vincentfusco/tt06_555/README.md

 ## Operation

 The 555-Timer has been used to cleverly implement all different kinds of functions.
-See the datasheet for the CMOS version here: https://www.ti.com/lit/gpn/LMC555 for some ideas.

-Figure 7-5 from the above datasheet shows just one possible application.
+Figure 7-5 from the TI datasheet (https://www.ti.com/lit/gpn/LMC555) provides one.
 The 555 timer is connected as an "astable multivibrator" meaning it runs as an oscillator whose output frequency and duty-cycle are set by the external components.

 ![Texas Instruments Datasheet Figure](./docs/555_datasheet_fig7p5.PNG)